Tékponon Jikuagou: How-To Guide for Social Network Diffusion Approaches to Overcome Social Obstacles to Family Planning Use

 Tékponon Jikuagou has developed and tested a scalable package of social network activities to engage men and women in discussion and reflection about unmet need for family planning.
 The package works with and through influential and connected network actors who may be more effective in diffusing new ideas and mobilizing public dialogue than formal leaders or health workers alone.

 Based on the successful pilot that demonstrated the effectiveness of the approach, this How-To Guide provides detailed instructions for organizations that wish to offer the package.
 The social network intervention can be used as a stand-alone initiative or as part of ongoing health and development programs.
+You can download the complete Guide in English and French, or use the drop-down menus below to explore each step of the Guide.

 The package represents a low-technology, low-resource solution to addressing the social and gender barriers that discourage women and men who have desires to space or limit births from taking actions to seek services.